Disclosure: We may earn a commission if you sign up through links on this page. This does not affect our rankings or reviews.

 YES.
 Both are fully FDIC-insured.
 Ally covers the standard $250,000 per depositor.
 SoFi offers an "Insured Deposit Program" that extends coverage up to $3 million through a network of partner banks-a massive win for high-balance savers.

 SoFi requires a recurring paycheck or government benefit (like Social Security).
-If you are a freelancer or "Gig-Work" pro without a traditional payroll, Ally’s 4.20% APY is often the better choice since it has no deposit requirements.
+If you are a freelancer or "Gig-Work" pro without a traditional payroll, Ally's 3.00% flat APY is often the better choice since it has no deposit requirements or balance caps.

 Can I use 'Buckets' at both banks for my Emergency Fund?